n6ufal/Letter-Demon/README.md

 ---

-## Roadmap
+## Roadmap and Current Status

+### Roadmap
-- **Mode Profiles** — Separate profiles for Casual and Intermediate that automatically load the right dictionary and trap endings for each mode.
+- **Mode Profiles** — Separate profiles for Casual and Intermediate modes that automatically load the appropriate dictionaries and trap endings for each.
-- **Auto-update** — Pull the latest trap endings list for each mode directly from GitHub.
+- **Auto-update** — Fetch the latest trap endings for each mode directly from GitHub.

+### Status (April 30, 2026)
+- Dictionaries have been removed from this repo to prevent abuse.
+The repo now contains only the main program and a few supporting files.

 ---